 "The purpose is to cook the bones until they produce gelatin collagen and trace minerals that support the immune system and helps with the development of healthy joints, bones, ligaments and tendons as well as hair and SKIN!
 These nutrients are considered 'beauty foods' because they help the body with proper structural alignment and beautiful skin and hair."

-Chicken tastes lighter, beef is more bold
+Chicken tastes lighter, beef bone broth is more bold

 Beef broth has a stronger, bolder taste.
-Chicken broth is often lighter and a more relatable taste.
+Chicken bone broth is often lighter and a more relatable taste.
 After all, most of us ate chicken soup growing up.

 As a result, upon first taste, you may prefer chicken bone broth over beef.